JohnHowland/TCP_Risk/README.md

-# TCP_Risk
-This is a tutorial project as I am new to learning TCP communication with python3.
+This is a python tutorial to help learn how TCP works.
+This will be a creaating of the game Risk.